Skip to main content

 NoCoordinateSystem

-Description: No coordinate system was defined on the DWG, this is required for Allsite to geolocate the project.
+No coordinate system was defined in the DWG.
+This is required for Allsite.ai to geolocate the project.

 NonZeroCenteredSubAssembly

-Description: The central sub assembly is offset from the Assembly itself, this is not supported and will lead to a minor discrepancy in the resulting levels.
+The central subassembly is offset from the assembly origin.
+This is not supported and may cause minor discrepancies in the resulting levels.

-Resolution: Move the central sub assemblies to be snapped to the Assembly origin.
+Move the central subassemblies so they are snapped to the assembly origin.

 CorridorRegionGap

-Description: A gap in road corridors has been detected, this will affect corridor generation.
-Ignore if using simple road centrelines instead of civil 3d intersections / knuckles.
+A gap in the road corridors has been detected.
+This will affect corridor generation.
+Ignore this warning if you are using simple road centerlines instead of Civil 3D intersections or knuckles.

 CurbNotAdjacentToLane

-Description: A curb subassembly is not adjacent to a lane sub assembly.
-Allsite requires usage of lane sub assemblies as these are used for data extraction so this could affect the corridor data integrity.
+A curb subassembly is not adjacent to a lane subassembly.
+Allsite.ai requires lane subassemblies for data extraction, so this may affect corridor data integrity.

 LaneNotAdjacentToCurbGutter

-Description: A lane isn't adjacent to a curb gutter.
-Allsite only allows lane sub assemblies to be used for vehicle lanes.
-Lanes are used for data extraction so this could affect the corridor data integrity.
+A lane is not adjacent to a curb gutter.
+Allsite.ai only allows lane subassemblies to be used for vehicle lanes.
+Lanes are used for data extraction, so this may affect corridor data integrity.

 NoLayersCustomSubAssembly